Vekkalam

-Vekkalam is a forest located in the Kannur district of Kerala, India.
+Vekkalam is a village located in the Kannur district of Kerala, India.

 Demographics

-As of 2001 census in India, Vekkalam had a total population of 6,585, including 3,224 males and 3,361 females.
+As of 2011 census in India, Vekkalam had a total population of 7,174, including 3,473 males and 3,701 females.

 Governance

 The village office is situated at Nedumpoil.

 The Election Commission of India appointed five booth level officers.
 The officers are N. Rajan- Menachody School, Sumesh-Vayannur School, Sabu Joseph-GUPS Vekkalam, TD John Aided UP School Vekkalam Booth147 and Rajan -Aided UP School Vekkalam Booth-148.

 Schools

 The four schools in Vekkalam are: